aimms/how-to/Articles/676/676-running-aimms-app.rst

 Note that the data for locations and vessels are read in and passed to AIMMS similarly.

-Step 3: Running the Optimization Inside the AIMMS App
+Running the Optimization Inside the AIMMS App
 -------------------------------------------------------

 After loading all data (for cargo, locations, and vessels), you can execute the optimization logic within your AIMMS model by calling the corresponding procedure.

 .. code-block:: python
+    :linenos:

     aimms_model.pr_GenRoutesSolve()

 This single line tells the AIMMS model to run its ``pr_GenRoutesSolve`` procedure, which typically contains the solver calls and other logic.

-Step 4-5: Retrieving the Solution and Writing to Excel
+Retrieving the Solution and Writing to Excel
 --------------------------------------------------------

 Once the solver finishes, you can retrieve the results from the AIMMS model and